sapcc/go-makefile-maker/README.md

 The `check-dependency-licenses` make target and the `checks` github workflow use (go-licence-detector)[go-licence-detector] to check all dependencies to have compliant licenses.
 See [license-scan-rules.json](./internal/makefile/license-scan-rules.json) for an incomplete list of licenses which is based on [SPDX licenses](https://spdx.org/licenses/) and [the internal risk analysis](https://wiki.one.int.sap/wiki/display/ospodocs/Licenses#Licenses-OpenSourceLicensesCategorization).
-If the automatic license detection is not working, overrides can be specific in the [license-scan-overrides.jsonl](./internal/makefile/license-scan-overrides.jsonl) file.
+If the automatic license detection is not working, overrides can be specified using [#license](#license) configuration.

 ## Configuration